 Founded The Kosh dance theatre company with Michael Merwitzer.

-Choreography includes: Hamlet, As You Like It, The Merchant of Venice, The Taming of the Shrew, Twelfth Night (Shakespeare’s Globe 2018 Season); Labour of Love (Headlong/Michael Grandage Co) The Secret Garden, Handbagged, As You Like It (Theatre by the Lake); Room (Theatre Royal Stratford East); Powerplay (Hampton Court); The Taming of the Shrew (Shakespeare’s Globe Education); The Inn At Lydda (Sam Wannamaker Playhouse, Shakespeare’s Globe); Dedication (Nuffield Theatre, Southampton); Pride and Prejudice (Regent’s Park Open Air Theatre); The Night Watch (Royal Exchange Theatre); Singin’ In The Rain (Octagon Theatre/ Salisbury Playhouse/ New Vic Theatre); Coriolanus (Assoc.
-Movt.
-DIr.), A Midsummer Night’s Dream: Play for the Nation, Wolf Hall, Bring Up The Bodies, The Mouse and His Child (Royal Shakespeare Company); I Am Thomas (Told By An Idiot/Scottish National Theatre); Kate Bush’s concerts Before the Dawn (Hammersmith Apollo); Wolf Hall Parts 1 & 2 (Winter Gardens Theatre, New York for RSC/Playful Productions); Wolf Hall (BBC2 TV); The Knight of the Burning Pestle, The Changeling, Romeo & Juliet tour, Hamlet Globe to Globe Tour, As You Like It, Measure for Measure, Heresy of Love, Pericles, The Tempest (Shakespeare’s Globe); Ben Hur (Tricycle Theatre / Fiery Angel); My People (Theatre Clwyd / Invertigo Theatre Company); Merry Wives of Windsor (Grosvenor Park Open Air Theatre); Twelfth Night, Richard III (Belasco Theatre, New York for Sonia Friedman Productions/Shakespeare’s Globe); Eternal Love, Anne Boleyn (English Touring Theatre); Oh!
-What a Lovely War (Northern Stage); Café Chaos, The Storeroom (The Kosh).
+Choreography includes: The Messiah (Birmingham Rep & Tour); Troilus and Cressida (RSC); Hamlet, As You Like It, Twelfth Night, The Merchant of Venice, The Taming of the Shrew (Shakespeare’s Globe) Handbagged, As You Like It, The Secret Garden, Sense and Sensibility (Theatre by the Lake); Room (Theatre Royal Stratford East); Powerplay (Hampton Court); The Taming Of The Shrew (Shakespeare’s Globe Education); Dedication (Nuffield Theatre, Southampton); Pride and Prejudice (Regent’s Park Open Air Theatre); The Night Watch (Royal Exchange Theatre, Manchester); Singin’ In The Rain (Bolton Octagon/ Salisbury Playhouse/ New Vic Theatre); A Midsummer Night’s Dream: Play for the Nation, Wolf Hall, Bring Up The Bodies, The Mouse and His Child (RSC); I Am Thomas (Told By An Idiot/ Scottish National Theatre); Kate Bush’s concerts Before the Dawn (Hammersmith Apollo); Wolf Hall Parts 1 & 2 (Winter Gardens Theatre, New York for RSC/ Playful Productions); Wolf Hall (BBC2 TV); The Knight of the Burning Pestle, The Changeling, Romeo and Juliet tour; Hamlet Globe to Globe Tour; As You Like It, Measure for Measure, Heresy of Love, Pericles, The Tempest (Shakespeare’s Globe); Ben Hur (Tricycle Theatre / Fiery Angel); My People (Theatre Clwyd / Invertigo Theatre Company); Merry Wives of Windsor (Grosvenor Park Open Air Theatre); Twelfth Night, Richard III (Belasco Theatre, New York for Sonia Friedman Productions/Shakespeare’s Globe); Eternal Love, Anne Boleyn (English Touring Theatre); Oh!
+What a Lovely War (Northern Stage); Cafe Chaos, The Storeroom (The Kosh).

 Recent theatre credits include: Translations, The Curious Incident of the Dog in the Night-Time, Mosquitoes, Barber Shop Chronicles, The Deep Blue Sea, The Plough and the Stars, Peter Pan, Ugly Lies the Bone, The Consent, Angels in America, Pinocchio, Network, John, The Great Wave, Absolute Hell (National Theatre); The Country Wife, Forty Years On, Fiddler on the Roof, Quiz and Present Laughter (Chichester Festival Theatre); Road (Royal Court); Frost/Nixon (Crucible, Sheffield); Luna Gale and Rabbit Hole (Hampstead); The Hook and The Herbal Bed (Northampton Royal and Derngate); Million Dollar Quartet (regional tour); Made in Dagenham (Queen’s, Hornchurch); Seven